-South Dakota Shakespeare Festival 2019 Season
+South Dakota Shakespeare Festival 2021 Season Board of Directors

-University of South Dakota Art Department
+University of South Dakota, Art Department

-Carol Geu is a lecturer for the Art Department at the University of South Dakota, teaching online art history courses and faculty led programs to Europe.
+Carol Geu (She/Her) is a lecturer for the Art Department at the University of South Dakota, teaching online art history courses and faculty led programs to Europe.
 She was born and raised in southeast Nebraska.
 Geu received a Bachelor of Fine Arts degree from the University of Nebraska-Lincoln with majors in painting and art history and a minor in business administration and a Master of Fine Arts degree in painting from the University of South Dakota.
 She continues to be a student of art history, art criticism, and philosophy.
 Before moving to South Dakota, Geu worked as a graphic designer for newspapers, advertising agencies, and educational institutions in Nebraska, Wisconsin, and Washington, D.C. and also had the pleasure of serving as an intern for the curator of works on paper at the Corcoran Art Gallery in Washington, D.C.
 In her free time Geu enjoys supporting the arts, reading, gardening, and spending time with her family.

 University of South Dakota, Sanford School of Medicine